 - CPG/grocery – Kimberly Clark, the largest paper goods manufacturer could’t keep essentials in stock throughout Q2.
 Non-sexy categories are sexy again.
 Startups focused on classic CPG products enjoyed a boom thanks to stay at home orders and renewed interest in consumer staples.
 Private label solutions were seen as more suspect and consumers opted for brand names especially in cleaning supplies.

 - Workplace solutions – As we face a future where many will be remote for the foreseeable future (if not indefinitely in some cases), there’s going to be renewed interest in building home offices.
 Additionally, companies will rely on innovative software solutions to make remote work more effective.
 This includes things like meeting management software and other productivity tools.

 - Delivery/cloud kitchens – This is a crowded space already with a lot of deep pocketed players on the delivery front (DoorDash, Ubereats, Grubhub, etc) but there continues to be opportunity for cloud kitchens as traditional brick and mortar restaurants remain shuttered or at reduced capacity.

 - Fintech – the pandemic has accelerated interest in investing especially among the younger cohorts.
 A new crop of consumer oriented stock trading apps like Robinhood has empowered those working from home to moonlight as day traders.
-And online app banks like Stash have attracted new customers who are tired of excessive fees from traditional banks and want more control over their financial picture.
+And neobanks like Stash have attracted new customers who are tired of excessive fees from large, traditional banks and desire more control over their financial picture.